syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ## Details row

-Details row is used to provide a additional information about each row of tree grid.
+Details row is used to provide a additional information about each row of TreeGrid.
 You can specify the detail row JsRender template id or HTML element as string to `DetailsTemplate` property.
 However you need to enable the details template by setting `ShowDetailsRow` property as `true`.

-The following code example shows how to enable details tow in tree grid.
+The following code example shows how to enable details tow in TreeGrid.

 {% highlight CSHTML %}
 <script id="descriptionTemplate" type="text/x-jsrender">